 After this module, the student is able to...

 Crime and security problems are increasingly studied as complex phenomena.
 They evolve and behave dynamically.
 To address current crime and security challenges (e.g. terrorism, cybercrime, travel crime, human trafficking, piracy), a shift from classical offender-focused and sociological approaches to a problem-solving framework is on its way.
 The cross-disciplinary Crime Science studies specific types of crimes (rather than criminality) and emphasises the problem-solving research approach.
 The aim is to apply the scientific method to understand, prevent and disrupt specific crimes.
-Crime Science focuses on solving real-life crime and security problems instead of just describing them.
+Crime Science not only describes crime and security problems but focuses on solving real-life crime issues.

 A principal element of this module are case studies and lectures by leading crime science researchers and practitioners.
 Guest speakers include world-leading academics from University College London (the founding institute of Crime Science), the University of Manchester, as well as intelligence analysts, and policymakers.
 Topics covered include large-scale terrorism prevention, online radicalisation, cybercrime (e.g. botnets and their monetisation by criminals), human trafficking, open data crime analysis, and money laundering.
 There will be room for discussion with guest speakers, and students will have the opportunity to interact with the speakers.